Historic Glass Bottle Identification & Information Website

 This website will help you determine what to look for when identifying and dating historic bottles.

 Be aware that none of the pages are all inclusive since related information exists on one or many other website pages.
 For example, there is information pertinent to dating a bottle on virtually every website page.
 The title of any given page gives the predominant theme of that page and would be the first place to start when pursuing information on that particular subject.
-However, the process of bottle identification and dating is quite complex with many exceptions; thus, the need for many web pages covering a lot of descriptive information.
-A listing or "map" of all the main subject pages and connected sub-pages found within this website is found at the following link Website Map.
+However, the process of bottle identification and dating is quite complex with many exceptions; thus, the need for many web pages covering an extensive amount of descriptive information.
+A listing or "map" of all the main subject pages and connected sub-pages found within this website is found at the following link - Website Map.
 Use that page to get a feel for the structure of this website and to access any of the other web pages.

 It is suggested that if you only bookmark one page of this website for future reference, that it be the Website Map.
+That page also includes a summary of significant recent changes and additions to this website.

 It is recommended that a new user first view a short listing of User Tips about how this site "works."
 Click on User Tips (pop-up page) to view this information.